 Perfect Styling for Your Organization with Altium 365: How to Keep Schematics Organized

 We all had a moment when piles of annotated schematics were growing on our desk, and we started losing track of what was what.
 What revision is this?
 Did my colleague check it?
 Is this IC the new one, or the one that used to go up in flames every full moon?

-In this article, I want to show you how to how to keep schematics organized and make a stunning personalized schematic template for your business that is ready for the Altium 365 and the 21st century.
-We’re going to integrate the template with all fields and features needed to keep track of our projects in the cloud, and then I will show how to deploy it across your organization using Concord Pro on Altium 365.
+In this article, I want to show you how to how to keep schematics organized and make a stunning personalized schematic template for your business that is ready for Altium 365 and the 21st century.
+We’re going to integrate the template with all fields and features needed to keep track of our projects in the cloud.
+You can then deploy it across your organization using Concord Pro on Altium 365.

 Over the years I took inspiration from software development, governmental accessibility guidelines, and architectural drawings while learning how to keep schematics organized.
-Here is a series of tips and tricks to craft easily readable schematics and title blocks which I hope will help you on your journey through the flood-lands of paper piles on your desk.
+Here is a series of tips and tricks to craft easily readable schematics and title blocks, which I hope will help you on your journey through the flood-lands of paper piles on your desk.

-Altium is probably the software with the more extensive support for hierarchical projects, and while you can sometimes get lost in the schematics if you implement the structure in a rush, it is a feature which like no others, allows big projects to be kept well-organized.
+Altium Designer is probably the software with the most extensive support for hierarchical projects, and while you can sometimes get lost in the schematics if you implement the structure in a rush, it is a feature which allows you to keep big projects well-organized.

 - MAIN: High-level system view

 - MAIN / AUDIO: high-level audio processing view

 - MAIN / AUDIO / ADC: Analog to Digital converter stage

 - MAIN / AUDIO / DSP: Digital Sound Processor stage